 – Rebecca Cox

 Note: Because of the sometimes personal nature of classes that address mental health, you should consider carefully your own background and speak to the necessary professionals before opting to enroll in this course.

-Lying with Statistics – waiting list only
+Lying with Statistics –

 Data Analysis, Computer Programming, Mathematics